vaib999/Ansys/README.md

-Public subnets have direct internet access via an Internet Gateway Private subnets use a NAT Gateway for outbound traffic EC2 Instance: Deployed in a public subnet with a security group allowing HTTP (port 80) access Prerequisites
+Public subnets have direct internet access via an Internet Gateway Private subnets use a NAT Gateway for outbound traffic EC2 Instance: Deployed in a public subnet with a security group allowing HTTP (port 80) access

-Terraform installed (>= 1.0.0)
-AWS credentials configured
-Usage
-Initialize Terraform
-sh
-Copy
-Edit
-terraform init
-Plan the Infrastructure
-sh
-Copy
-Edit
-terraform plan
-Apply Changes
-sh
-Copy
-Edit
-terraform apply -auto-approve
-Destroy Resources (if needed)
-sh
-Copy
-Edit
-terraform destroy -auto-approve
-Outputs
-After deployment, Terraform will output:
+## After deployment, Terraform will output:

 VPC ID
 Public & Private Subnet IDs